Please read the senior handbook cover-to-cover to make sure you know all of the academic deadlines and requirements for graduation.

 Order official transcripts via web, mail, fax, or in person.

-Get the career advice and help you need, from fine-tuning job search materials to identifying potential employers to researching graduate programs and post-baccalaureate internships.
-You are encouraged to contact the Student Engagement Center to obtain a list of mentors from our Career Consultant Network who can help you learn about their career field, their employer and sometimes help with job leads.
+Contact the Student Engagement Center (SEC) to get the career advice you need from networking sessions and workshops, fine-tuning job research materials, identifying potential employers, researching graduate programs and post-baccalaureate internships.
+Get trained by SEC to obtain a list of alumni mentors from Whitman Connect, our online alumni database, who can help you learn about career fields, employers and possible job leads.

 To learn more information about seating, restrooms, and other accessibility information for your friends or family with disabilities, please visit the Accessibility page.
 Special parking and a drop-off zone is available for guests with limited mobility.
 An ASL interpreter will be provided at both the Baccalaureate and Commencement ceremonies.

 Check out locations for restrooms, seating, water stations, first aid, and much more before Commencement weekend.